Lynx-Huang/allxonTest/docs/Build a Plugin Package.md

 ## Test your Plugin Package

-Before you upload your Plugin Package to Allxon Plugin Center, You should test your package on local.
-You install your Plugin Package on local through Plugin Online installer.
+Before you upload your plugin package to Allxon Plugin Center, you can test the package on your device.
+To do so, follow the instructions below to install your plugin package on your device through **Plugin Online installer**.

 ### Install Plugin Package